-Park hours for November 2017 (the entire month) are now available here.
+Park hours for November (the entire month) are now available here.
 Note that the normal Walt Disney World Park Hours page shows 6 p.m. closings on Mickey’s Very Merry Christmas Party dates (example).
-This is a change for 2017, and will probably mean lower attendance during the day on party nights, so take advantage if you have a Park Hopper ticket!
+This will mean lower attendance during the day on party nights, so take advantage if you have a Park Hopper ticket!

 Let’s take a look at what else is going on at Walt Disney World in November, and how you can make the most of your November visit…